ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 No entity in CT Gossip is required to delete SCTs or STHs at any time, except to respect user's wishes such as private browsing mode or clearing history.
 However, requiring infinite storage space is not a desirable characteristic in a protocol, so deletion is expected.

-While deletion of SCTs and STHs will occur - proof fetching can ensure that any misbehavior from a log will still be detected, even after the direct evidence from the attack is deleted.
+While deletion of SCTs and STHs will occur, proof fetching can ensure that any misbehavior from a log will still be detected, even after the direct evidence from the attack is deleted.
 Proof fetching ensures that if a log presents a split view for a client, they must maintain that split view in perpetuity.
 An inclusion proof from a SCT to a STH does not erase the evidence - the new STH is evidence itself.
 A consistency proof from that STH to a new one likewise - the new STH is every bit as incriminating as the first.
 (Client behavior in the situation where a SCT or STH cannot be resolved is suggested in {{blocking-policy-response}}.)
 Because of this property, we recommend that if a client is performing proof fetching, that they make every effort to not delete a SCT or STH until it has been successfully resolved to a new STH via a proof.

 When it is time to delete a record, it is important that the decision to do so not be done deterministicly.
 Introducing non-determinism in the decision is absolutely necessary to prevent an adversary from knowing with certainty that the record has been successfully flushed from a target.
 Therefore, we speak of making a record 'elligible for deletion' and then being processed by the 'deletion algorithm'.
 Making a record elligible for deletion simply means that it will have the deletion algorithm run.
 The deletion algorithm will use a probability based system and a secure random number generator to determine if the record will be deleted.